thethythy/yatpama/README.md

 Another password manager in C language because why not ;-)

 My objective is to get a simple program able to be compile without extern library link for any POSIX operating system.
-I will just use the ncurses library in future versions for security reasons and for a better human interface.
+I have just used the ncurses library for security reasons and for a better user interface.

 ## Features